Universally symmetric norming operators are compact: Preliminaries

-We next use the concept of symmetric norm to introduce the notion of a symmetrically normed ideal of $\cl B(\cl H)$.

-\begin{defn}[Symmetrically-Normed Ideals] A \emph{symmetrically-normed ideal} (or an \emph{s.n. ideal}) is an ideal $\ff S$ of the algebra $\cl{B}(\cl{H})$ with a symmetric norm $\|.\|_{\cl{\ff S}}$ such that $\ff S$ is complete in the metric given by this norm. \end{defn}
+\begin{defn} An ideal $\ff S$ of the algebra $\cl B(\cl H)$ is said to be a \emph{symmetrically-normed ideal} (abbreviated an \emph{s.n.ideal}) of $\cl B(\cl H)$ if on it there is defined a symmetric norm $\|\cdot\|_{\cl{\ff S}}$ which makes $\ff S$ a Banach space (that is, $\ff S$ is complete in the metric given by this norm).
+We say that two ideals $\ff S_I$ and $\ff S_{II}$ \textit{coincide elementwise} if $\ff S_I$ and $\ff S_{II}$ consist of the same elements. \end{defn}